 She explained: "Dreams are experienced differently by different people.
 There are blind people who say they don't dream, while some insist that other senses are primary when they dream.
 People born blind have no visual impressions while dreaming, while people who have lost sight later in life do have them.
 Those visual impressions weaken as time goes by, though.
 Research indicates that hearing is the most prevalent sensation in the dreams of blind people, followed by touch, smell, and taste."

 To learn more, I spoke to Ana Jovcic, Dragisa Drobnjak, and Nikola Zekic.
-Jovcic and Drobnjak lost their sight at a later age and still have visual sensations in their dreams, while Zekic lost his sight at birth.
+Ana and Dragisa lost their sight at a later age and still have visual sensations in their dreams, while Nikola lost his sight at birth.

-Nikola Zekic is currently studying ethnomusicology at Belgrade's Music Academy.
-His parents expected him some time in November 1995, but he was was born prematurely on August 22.
-Like Jovcic, he was given large amounts of oxygen in the incubator, which made him completely blind.
+Nikola Zekic is currently studying Ethnomusicology at Belgrade's Music Academy.
+His parents expected him some time in November 1995, but he was was born prematurely on August 22nd.
+Like Ana, he was given large amounts of oxygen in the incubator, which made him completely blind.

 VICE: How do visual impressions appear in your dreams?

-Jovcic: My sight has never been good—I don't remember certain objects clearly, but I do remember colors, my parents' faces, and my sister.
-I don't remember what, for example, the color turquoise looks like, but I have relatively strong memories of basic colors, like red and blue.
+Ana Jovcic: My sight has never been good—I don't remember certain objects clearly, but I do remember colors, my parents' faces, and my sister.
+I don't remember what, for example, the color turquoise looks like but I have relatively strong memories of basic colors like red and blue.

-If I saw someone once, I'll dream about him or her as I remember.
-These people will probably have changed in the meantime, but they'll stay the same for me.
-When I meet someone new, I'll have to imagine him or her first—I make a mental image of his or her look—and that's what he or she will look like in my dream.
+If I saw someone once, I'll dream about them as I remember them.
+They'll probably have changed in the meantime, but they'll stay the same for me.
+When I meet someone new, I'll have to imagine them first—I make a mental image of his or her look—and that's what they'll look like in my dream.

-Drobnjak: Up until I was eleven, I dreamed with all my senses.
+Dragisa Drobnjak: Up until I was 11, I dreamt with all my senses.
 After I lost my sight, I had two types of dreams for a while.
 One was in color, with people, objects, and places I had seen before.
-The other type of dream was linked to when I had a new experience or met someone new—in these dreams, I heard or felt something, like a voice, or a pat on the back from someone.
-I had both kinds of dreams for several years, but gradually, the dreams in color began to disappear.
+The other type of dream was linked to when I had a new experience or met someone new—in these dreams I heard or felt something, like a voice, or a pat on the back from someone.
+I had both kinds of dreams for several years but gradually the dreams in color began to disappear.
 I now never have those anymore.

-Zekic: I have been blind since birth.
-I can only see changes in light.
-I went to Moscow twice for surgery, but this is as far as they could help me.
+Nikola Zekic: I have been blind since birth, I can only see changes in light.
+I went to Moscow twice for surgery but this is as far as they could help me.
 My dreams mostly consist of sounds.
-I used to dream that I was reading a book—scenes were unveiling in front of me, but when I woke up the next day, I couldn't remember anything.
+I used to dream that I was reading a book—scenes were unveiling in front of me but when I woke up the next day, I couldn't remember anything.